 Amanda Lenhart is Deputy Director of the Better Life Lab at New America.
 Previously, Amanda was a Senior Research Scientist at The Associated Press-NORC Center for Public Affairs Research where she worked on research on teenagers, social media and media as well as on developing new research products for conducting research with youth.
-Before joining NORC, Amanda was a Researcher at the Data & Society Research Institute through the end of the year.
-At Data & Society, she leads a Digital Trust Foundation-funded project examining the prevalence of cyberstalking and digital domestic abuse in the United States.
-During her time at Data & Society, Amanda was also involved in a Knight Foundation study on youth and mobile news consumption at Data & Society, as well as working on outside projects on the educational technology ecosystem of very young children in Silicon Valley and on paid and unpaid family leave for caregivers.
+Before joining NORC, Amanda was a Researcher at the Data & Society Research Institute, where she led a Digital Trust Foundation-funded project examining the prevalence of online harassment and digital abuse in the United States.
+During her time at Data & Society, Amanda was also involved in a Knight Foundation study on youth and mobile news consumption, as well as working on outside projects on the educational technology ecosystem of very young children in Silicon Valley and on paid and unpaid family leave for caregivers.

 Before joining Data & Society, Amanda was Associate Director, Research at the Pew Research Center, where she directed the research on teens, young adults, children and families with an emphasis on digital media and technology.
-Her other research interests include data and digital technology in education and networked communication tools like mobile phones, social networks and other social information utilities.
-Amanda is the author of more than 30 reports for the Center.
-Her most recent reports include Teens, Technology and Romantic Relationships, Teens, Technology and Friendships, Parents and Social Media, Teens, Social Media and Privacy, and Teens, Kindness and Cruelty on Social Network Sites.
+Amanda was the author of more than 30 reports for the Center, including Teens, Technology and Romantic Relationships, Teens, Technology and Friendships, Parents and Social Media, Teens, Social Media and Privacy, and Teens, Kindness and Cruelty on Social Network Sites.